TanishB/Artificial_Intelligence_Eye/README.md

 Video writing from live feed using OpenCv and Python

 ## FaceHighlights.py:
-Saving faces and highlights from a live feed using face_recognition library
+Saving faces and and frames from a live feed in different folders

 ## Face_off.py
 Make sure you have 4 folders in your directory<br>